2024-07-13

 ; PlatformIO Project Configuration File ; ; Build options: build flags, source filter ; Upload options: custom upload port, speed and extra flags ; Library options: dependencies, extra library storages ; Advanced options: extra scripting ; ; Please visit documentation for the other options and examples ; https://docs.platformio.org/page/projectconf.html [env:seeed_xiao_esp32c3] platform = espressif32 board = seeed_xiao_esp32c3 framework = arduino

-; PlatformIO Project Configuration File ; ; Build options: build flags, source filter ; Upload options: custom upload port, speed and extra flags ; Library options: dependencies, extra library storages ; Advanced options: extra scripting ; ; Please visit documentation for the other options and examples ; https://docs.platformio.org/page/projectconf.html [env:seeed_xiao_esp32c3] platform = espressif32 board = seeed_xiao_esp32c3 framework = arduino ; Needed additions upload_port = /dev/ttyACM0 monitor_speed = 115200 monitor_port = /dev/ttyACM0
+; PlatformIO Project Configuration File ; ; Build options: build flags, source filter ; Upload options: custom upload port, speed and extra flags ; Library options: dependencies, extra library storages ; Advanced options: extra scripting ; ; Please visit documentation for the other options and examples ; https://docs.platformio.org/page/projectconf.html [env:seeed_xiao_esp32c3] platform = espressif32 board = seeed_xiao_esp32c3 framework = arduino ; Needed additions monitor_speed = 115200 upload_port = /dev/ttyACM1 monitor_port = /dev/ttyACM1

-I was pleasantly surprised to see that this worked as I compiled and uploaded the "do nothing" binary without interfering with the serial device at /dev/ttyUSB0.
+This worked as I compiled and uploaded the "do nothing" binary without interfering with the other serial devices.

 The emphasis shown in the listing above was added by me.